JiMcNulty/FDC/README.md

    3. If you don't have one just copy your first bed mesh and change the name
    4. This two things are mandatory for klipper
 2. Copy the macro FDC.cfg to the same folder as printer.cfg
-3. Edit the macro and copy the results from the console
-4. Add [include FDC.cfg] to your printer.cfg
+3. Add [include FDC.cfg] to your printer.cfg
-5. Only if applicable (if you set TRAM_EVERYTIME to True) you will need to override the bed_mesh.py file
+4. Only if applicable (if you set TRAM_EVERYTIME to True) you will need to override the bed_mesh.py file
 ```
     1. /home/pi/klipper/klippy/extras/
     2. replace bed_mesh.py